ignotaC/smallsoft/README.md

 22. miodpitny - program tells you MEAD proportions.

+23. irclog - program to log irc.
+It's old code.
+Not too proud of it but I needed to log some stuff recently and it worked.
+So I am adding it here for now.
+             Will try to reread it in future for detecting some bugs and other crap.
+             How to use: create a file in directory where you will start the irclog program The only accepted file name is: log_serv_data Else error.
+             Contents example:
+             Sirc.liberapriviligeslgbtcrap.chat 6667
+             MNICK dicky
+             MUSER dicky ** :Philip_DICK
+             C##channel_1
+             C#devchannel_2
+             C##channel_3

+             Now, S is for server where you pass domain port M is for first message you provide at start up, irc proto C is for channel you want to join
+             There is also I for identication string.
+I rememebr ages ago it worked but now?
+             This will have sooner or later update.
+But since it works than I am putting it up here.
+             Expect broken behavior.
+It was intended to be able log multiply servers.
+So next S in config file should merit new network.

 How to install?
 Run make in makefile directory.
 Compiled programs will go to the bin directory